RedisLabs/redislabs-docs/content/rc/security/single-sign-on/saml-sso/saml-integration-okta-generic.md

     {{<image filename="images/rc/saml/okta_saml_app_int_8.png" alt="" >}}{{</image>}}

-   Once you have the information noted, you can close the window.
+   Once you have the information saved, you can close the window.

 ### Modify the application user profile

-1. Click on "Directory" -> "Profile Editor" in the left hand menu, and choose the **Redis Cloud User**.
+1. Click on "Directory" > "Profile Editor" in the left hand menu, and choose **Redis Cloud User**.

     {{<image filename="images/rc/saml/okta_saml_app_int_9.png" alt="" >}}{{</image>}}

-2. We need to **add the custom attribute** to our user profile, this attribute will specify what Redis Cloud role the user has and on what SM account.
-Click on the **Add Attribute** button
+2. We need to **add the custom attribute** to our user profile that will specify what Redis Cloud role the user has and on what SM account.
+Click **Add Attribute**.

     {{<image filename="images/rc/saml/okta_saml_app_int_10.png" alt="" >}}{{</image>}}